nam1665/vietnamese_id_auto_rotated_enhanced/README.md

 # vietnamese_id_auto_rotated_enhanced
-The goal is auto rotate image and enhanced vietnamese id
+The goal is auto rotate image and enhanced Vietnamese ID